-5. Cranium Discussion Group Work (100/600 points)
+5. Seminar/Discussion Groups (100/600 points)

-Over the course of the quarter, you will participate in 4 Cranium Discussion Group Work sessions (25 points each).
-The purpose of this group work is to reach deeper levels of learning by utilizing all learning styles.
-Early in the quarter, I will assign students randomly to groups of four.
-This will be your quarter-long Cranium Group (although I reserve the right to re-assign groups at any time, particularly if a group has become dysfunctional).
-Prior to each Cranium day, your group will decide on which role s/he will inhabit.
-Each group member will take on all of roles over the course of the quarter (meaning if you sign up to be the Creative Cat for round one, you must choose a different role for the other three group work days).
-For those of you that are familiar with the board game Cranium, here are your four roles:
+Over the course of the quarter, you will participate in 5 seminar sessions.
+Seminar involves discussing a specific reading and completing a brief assignment independently AND another one in small groups in order to reach deeper levels of learning.
+Early in the quarter, I will assign students randomly to groups.
+This will be your quarter-long Seminar Group (although I reserve the right to re-assign groups at any time, particularly if a group has become dysfunctional).
+On seminar days, you will work in this group, having discussions with your group members and completing a brief group assignment with them.